THE PROBLEM

 What is Human Trafficking?

-Human trafficking is defined as the recruitment, transportation, harboring or receipt of a person, by means of threat, force, or other forms of coercion, for the purpose of exploitation.
+Human trafficking is defined as the recruitment, transportation, harboring, providing or obtaining a person, by means of threat, force, or other forms of coercion, for the purpose of exploitation.
 Human trafficking does not require that a person be moved from one country to another; a person can be trafficked within their own country and/or home.
 It is considered modern day slavery.
 Age, race, ethnicity, and nationality are not factors when considering who can potentially become a victim.

 Types of Human Trafficking